India’s primary energy consumption rose by 4.6% in 2017 taking its share of global primary energy to 5.6%

 - India’s coal consumption grew by 4.8%, slower than its 10-year average of 6.3%.
 India still contributed the largest increment to global coal consumption.
 Coal remains the dominant fuel in India’s energy mix, accounting for 56% of India’s consumption.

 - Renewables in power rose by 20%, its largest increment ever.
 India was the fifth-largest contributor to the global growth in renewables.

 - Oil consumption increased by 2.9%, slower than its 10-year average of 5.2%, dropping oil’s share in India’s primary energy mix to 29%.

-- India’s gas consumption rose in 2016 after three consecutive years of decline.
+- India’s gas consumption rose by 6.9% in 2017, increasing for a second successive year after four years of decline.

-- Energy intensity (the amount of energy required per unit of GDP) declined by 1.3% in 2016, a slower decline than the 10-year average of 1.6%.
+- Energy intensity (the amount of energy required per unit of GDP) declined by 1.6%, slightly faster than the 10-year average decline of 1.5%.